ylester/Coding-Challenges/README.md

-# Goldman-Sachs-Coding-Challenge
+# Coding-Challenges
-Goldman Sachs Coding Challenge

-This is just some code I created for the coding challenge to solve some of the problems.
+### This is where I will store all of my code from different challenges or online hackathons that I take place in.